Detailed guides to painful problems, treatments & more

 Moderate active recovery may be safe … but can it actually help?
 Is it a fitness optimization?
 Can light exercise make DOMS tamer and briefer, enhancing your recovery?
 Can it reduce the risk of other injuries?

 Probably not.
 But no one really knows, because active recovery is much less studied than hangover cures!
 It’s one those widely held beliefs that exists in a near perfect scientific vacuum.
-There are a few trials in the context of recovery from elite team sports like football (soccer) that are fairly relevant, but they aren’t anywhere near enough to truly answer the question … and they are are discouraging.
-Querido et al in 2022:80
+There are a few trials in the context of recovery from elite team sports like football (soccer) that are fairly relevant, but they aren’t anywhere near enough to truly answer the question … and they are discouraging.
+Querido et al. in 2022:80

 …the effects of exercise in the recovery of physical, physiological, and perceptive outcomes have been reported as not significant, which is in agreement with the findings of the present study.